jpmasters/jpmasters.github.io/_posts/2022-10-23-localization-1.md

 In the output above you can see the green boxes that are the results of the predictions and the yellow boxes that use the same maths to reverse the sigmoid function and validate that that maths is correct.

-## Further Experiments
-1. I'd like to remove the sigmoid activation function as I'm not sure this is really adding anything.
-Perhaps try some of the ones found [here](https://en.wikipedia.org/wiki/Activation_function).
-2. Dynamically change the learning rate during `model.fit()` to see if I can get some more accuracy out of the model.